-Update: Joelle James has been nominated for a Grammy Award for Song Of The Year, for co-writing “Boo’d Up.”
+Update: Joelle James won a Grammy Award for Best R&B Song, for co-writing “Boo’d Up” by Ella Mai.

 Joelle James, a young songwriter & artist based in Los Angeles, is enjoying major hit success for the first time.
 She co-wrote the Top 10 U.S. pop/R&B hit “Boo’d Up” for rising British artist Ella Mai.
 This song (co-written by Mai and producers DJ Mustard and Larrance Dopson) has steadily grown in popularity since Mai released the song on her EP Ready, in February 2017.
 Notably, “Boo’d Up” is one of the few, pure R&B songs (without a rap performance) to recently make the Top 10 of the Billboard Hot 100 chart.